gvwilson/sensibleadventures/bookster/bookster.md

 gave the Hett refuge, and appointed several to his council.
-His son, however–this is Yegor the Second, also called Yegor the Sharp–he believed the Hett knew the lost secrets of the Pilots, so when he put on the collar, he demanded that they tell him.
+His son, however–this is Yegor the Second, also called Yegor the Sharp–he believed the Hett knew the lost secrets of the Pilots, so when he put on the royal collar, he demanded that they tell him.
 When they said they knew no more than anyone else, he ordered them expelled.
 'By evening three days hence,' according to the official chronicle, 'They shall be outwith the borders of our kingdom, taking no more than they brought.'"

 "So what happened?"
 Erileine asked.